mesgjs/mesgjs-web/.kilocode/rules/memory-bank/context.md

 ## Next Steps

 Continue resolving the remaining findings documented in `architectural-audit.md`.
-With documentation consolidation now complete (Audit Item 12.4), the next step is to create a `Security.md` document to explicitly define data sanitization rules and responsibilities (Audit Item 12.5).
+The next major architectural task is to refactor the `MWIRenderer` to adhere to the Single Responsibility Principle by breaking its functionality into smaller, dedicated helper services as defined in **Audit Item 12.6**.